leonlatsch/scrypt-lite/README.md

 ### Getting started

-At the moment scrypt-lite is not ready to release.
-If you want to use/test it, you have ti build it yourself.
+**Either:**

+1. Go to Tags
+2. Search for the newes version and download it
+3. Run it or move it to a directory that is included in $PATH
+4. Thats it

+**Or:**

+- Build it yourself as explained further on

-> Note: I do not recommend to use a self-built version of scrypt-lite on important files.
+> Note: I do not recommend to use a self-built version of scrypt-lite.